zjseales/VehiclePractice/README.md

 - Failed to set a custom LOD to a Static Mesh, at runtime.
 (I'm sure it's possible but, again, outside of current skillset.)

 - Applied multiple HLOD's to a complex scene.
 Triangle count reduced to 23% but this made computation very slow, the fps lowered.
 Seems the best solution is to edit the meshes before runtime.

+- Created a much simpler project.

+- Tested defeaturing functions.

 ## Simple Plan For Optimizing A Scene.